 I began working in this field because I am passionate about increasing awareness in the self and preventing personal struggles from escalating to continued cycles.
 I believe in challenging others as well as myself to utilize potential and avoid self-doubt.
 Overall, I believe in doing what you think is right regardless of who is watching, having persistence and tenacity.
 I value authenticity and strive to walk with clients down the path of discovering their self-worth and purpose.

 My clinical work focuses on using approaches such as Cognitive Behavioral, Dialectical Behavioral and EMDR therapies.
 These work to provide validation and general active listening while treating depression, anxiety, adjustment, substance use, behavioral problems, trauma, grief, family and relationship concerns

 Trauma is something many people have to deal with in some form.
-It can cause us to feel anxious, depressed, angry & affect aspects of our lives including our relationships, performances at school or work & even how we just think & process our feelings.
-The thought of addressing & processing trauma can be an uncomfortable and scary venture but it can done.
+It can cause us to feel anxious, depressed, angry and affect aspects of our lives including our relationships and performances at school or work.
+Trauma can even impact how we just think and process our feelings.
+The thought of addressing and processing trauma can be an uncomfortable and scary venture but it can done.

-I have a Masters Degree in Forensic Psychology & am a Licensed Clinical Professional Counselor.
-I've worked with clients who ranged from children to elderly adults with mental health & substance abuse issues.
-I've specialize in the use of CBT therapy & EMDR.
-If you think I could be the counselor to help, please feel free to give me a call.
+I have a Masters Degree in Forensic Psychology and am a Licensed Clinical Professional Counselor.
+I have worked with clients ranging the lifespan with mental health and substance abuse issues.
+I specialize in the use of CBT therapy and EMDR.
+I am currently specializing in first responder behavioral health.